fabrizioschiavi/pragmatapro-semiotics/README.md

 # PragmataPro Semiotics
 Semiotics of all the symbols and signs of Pragmata Pro typeface

-The aim is to compile a csv file making possible to identify a symbol through a simple search with a text editor.
+The aim is to compile a csv file making possible to identify a symbol through a simple search of the meaning with a text editor.

 Contibutions are very welcome!